senooken/MTGCounter/README.md

 # MTGCounter
 ![icon](image/icon/icon-256x256.png)

-Counter application for the Magic: The Gathering (MTG).
+Life counter application for the Magic: The Gathering (MTG).

 ## Introduction
-MTGCounter is the counter Android application for the Magic: The Gathering (MTG).
+MTGCounter is the life counter Android application for the Magic: The Gathering (MTG).

-This counter application has following features.
+This life counter application has following features.

 - Count many type (life, poison, experience, energy, mana, storm, draw).
 - Trailing life history.